<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2645632242342970&amp;ev=PageView&amp;noscript=1">

 Why do energy prices affect which tariffs are available?

-However, when energy costs rose significantly, fixed-rate energy deals became unavailable as suppliers withdrew them from the market.
+However, when wholesale energy costs rose dramatically, fixed-rate energy deals became unavailable as suppliers withdrew them from the market.

 What type of energy deals are there, and which kind is best for me?

-There are tons of utility suppliers offering so many different tariffs, deals, and packages.
-It can be difficult to know what you're signing up for, let alone what's best for you!
+There are tons of utility suppliers offering different tariffs, deals, and packages.
+Knowing which is best for you isn’t straightforward.

-Let's break it down so you know exactly what people are offering, what you get for your money, and what's a good deal for you.
+Let's break it down so you can understand what’s on offer, what you’re getting for your money, and what's a good deal for you.

 Unlimited Energy deal vs capped energy deal